BryceJ2026/code-stuff/docs/python.md

 ---

+## The least snakey snake: Python

 Python is the easiest language to learn, as it is the easiest to read and is recommended for beginners.
+Unlike Java, you do not need to declare the type of object to use it.